ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Each region has a vCenter Server instance for the management of the ESXi hosts within the region.
 Each instance is a separate SSO domain.
 The {{site.data.keyword.cloud_notm}} design uses a vCenter Server Appliance (VCSA) with an embedded Platform Services Controller (PSC).
 The use of one vCenter per region with separate SSO domains provides service isolation.

-Within each region, vSphere High Availability (HA) provides availability of the appliance.
+Within each region, vSphere high availability (HA) provides availability of the appliance.
 For business resiliency, image level and file level backups of the appliance are recommended.
 These backups are stored locally in the region to allow for quick restore.

 It is recommended to also configure Veeam backup copy jobs.
 If a failure of the Veeam Repository server occurs, a copy of the appliance backup at the other region is available.